DoubleHyphen/Personal-Blog/long_term_investments.md

 No, the take-away lesson for _most_ employees is that the company is hoping to keep them employed for many years to come, and the immediate corollary of this is that _they have a vested interest in the company's longevity and long-term success._ When most of your colleagues have been with the company for 10+ years, odds are that you too can stay with the company for 10+ years; and when that happens, anything that threatens the company's financial health also directly threatens yours.
 Would _you_ store passwords in plain-text if the company viewed you as a long-term investment?

-## Do you want to make money, really?
+## Do you want to make money, _really_?

+This is a bit tangentially related to the article's main point, but bear with me for a moment.

 One of my most frequent recurring fantasies –at least, amongst the ones that don't involve swords or comically unrealistic proportions– is one where I make a presentation to a bunch of CEOs.
 There, I ask them one main question: